rcapper/RAD/README.md

 This is actually a good idea, especially for Type II B RAD: we can't remove PCR duplicates due to the nature of the digestion, so it's quite possible that an allele seen only once is indeed genotyped due to an artificial increase in read depth via PCR duplication.
 Though, do keep in mind that many rare alleles could be very real.

---- What to do with low-MAF loci: Delete the minor allele, or delete the locus?
+--- **What to do with low-MAF loci:** Delete the minor allele, or delete the locus?
 In Stacks, for example, if a locus has a too-low MAF, that minor allele gets deleted such that the locus now looks homozygous.
 My preference is to simply delete the entire locus.
 I can see arguments for either method and am open to a conversation about it, but it seems that the minor allele is (not always but usually) a true biological signal and shouldn't simply be ignored (see Roesti et al 2012).
-If that locus is uninformative, then you should just not consider that site, rather than squint at it a little bit and massage the data such that the minor allele straight-up disappears.
+If that locus is uninformative, then you should just not consider that locus, rather than squint at it a little bit and massage the data such that the minor allele straight-up disappears.